netdata/netdata/docs/Running-behind-apache.md

 If you wish to add an authentication (user/password) to access your Netdata, do these:

 Install the package `apache2-utils`.
-On debian / ubuntu run `sudo apt-get install apache2-utils`.
+On Debian/Ubuntu run `sudo apt-get install apache2-utils`.

 Then, generate password for user `netdata`, using `htpasswd -c /etc/apache2/.htpasswd netdata`